 Desi Druschel is entering his second season as the University of Iowa baseball program's director of baseball operations and director of Iowa baseball camps.

 In his first season in Iowa City, Druschel helped lead the Hawkeyes to one of their best seasons in program history.
 Iowa won 41 games -- the second-most all-time -- and earned an at-large berth into NCAA Regional play for the first time since 1990.
 Iowa won two games at the Springfield Regional for their first NCAA Tournament victory since 1972.
+The Hawkeyes finished in the final national rankings for the first time in school history, coming in at No. 20 by Collegiate Baseball, 25th by Baseball America, and 28th by the NCBWA.

 Iowa had three All-America and a school-record six All-Big Ten selections, and five players had their names called in the 2015 Major League Baseball First-Year Player Draft, including Blake Hickman, who was the program's highest draftee since 1999.